Alpine-DAV/cinema_helpers/README.md

 ````

 ### cinema_cdb_spec_a_to_spec_d.py
-Given a SpecA database, convert to a Spec D CSV style database.
+Given a spec a database, convert to a spec d (csv-style) database.

 ```
 python cinema_cdb_convert_spec_a_to_spec_d.py   example_databases/visit_ex_spec_a.cdb/ _convert/visit_ex.cdb